littlebits/stream-sift/README.md

 #### How
-little-matcher is divided into a "core" and "library".
+stream-sift is divided into a "core" and "library".
 The core is an engine suitable for building arbitrary $functions on top of.
 Currently this project is "batteries included" meaning that a $function library is included, but is entirely modular and apart from core.
 In the future the $function library will be made its own project.